aohorodnyk/aohorodnyk.com/content/about/_index.md

 ## Content

-The main goal for this blog is to share my private opinion about some questions I worry about.
-I hope every article will be helpful for someone.
-If you want to reach me out, use any way you can find.
+This blog is my personal space where I express my thoughts and feelings on various topics that matter to me.
+I hope that by sharing my perspective, I can inspire, inform or entertain someone who reads my articles.
+If you want to connect with me, feel free to reach out through any of the channels available.

 [^contacts]: [Resume](/Anton%20Ohorodnyk.pdf) - [GitHub](https://github.com/aohorodnyk) - [LinkedIn](https://www.linkedin.com/in/aohorodnyk) - [Email](mailto:me@aohorodnyk.com)